ojasvsingh71/Web-Notes/react-1.md

 ---

->In React, when the state changes, React automatically re-renders the component to reflect that change.
+> 💡 In React, when the state changes, React automatically re-renders the component to reflect that change.
 This way, your users always see the most up-to-date and accurate information on the screen.

 ---

-## Simple Counter Application
+## 🧮  Simple Counter Application

 Let’s start a new React project using Vite, you can follow these steps: